cash stack icon

 18 Month Fixed Rate Cash ISAs

-If you want to secure a guaranteed savings rate for more than one year but don’t want to lock away access to your money for as long as two years, an 18-month fixed ISA may be worth considering.
+Searching for an 18-month ISA?
+Our chart lists all the 18-month fixed ISAs on the market, along with the latest rates, for savers who want to secure a guaranteed, tax-free return for more than one year but don’t want to lock away access to their money for as long as two years.

-Moneyfactscompare.co.uk has been providing comprehensive comparison charts to the public for over 25 years.
-Compare the latest rates below to help you find the best 18-month fixed rate ISA.
+Moneyfactscompare.co.uk is an established comparison site that has been providing charts to the public for over 25 years.
+See our table below to compare today’s best 18-month ISA rates.

 Advertisement